Global impact measurement

 * You can read about our local sustainability commitments in the ‘drop-down’ headings below.

-We are accelerating actions to progress towards a low carbon economy amid an increasing climate crisis, underpinned by our alignment with a 1.5°C future.
+We are taking action to progress towards a low carbon economy amid an increasing climate crisis, underpinned by our global alignment with a 1.5°C future.
 Locally in Australia and New Zealand, Zurich has committed to:

-Sydney’s Zurich Tower has recently been awarded a 5 Star ‘Green Star’ Rating by the Green Building Council of Australia.
+Sydney’s Zurich Tower fit-out was awarded a 5 Star ‘Green Star’ Rating by the Green Building Council of Australia.

 We are also a global leading impact investor.
 In 2017, Zurich globally became the first private sector investor to introduce impact targets.
 In 2018, we developed an impact measurement framework to track the success of our impact portfolio.
 Our portfolio includes green, social and sustainability bonds which contribute funding to renewable projects within Australia and across the globe.